-NFL Must Suspend Myles Garrett for Rest of Season After Brutal on-Field Fight
+NFL Must Suspend Myles Garrett for Rest of Season After Brutal On-Field Fight

 Normally, a snide comment about the Browns being the Browns fits whatever unnecessary self-inflicted drama the organization brings upon itself.
 But this wasn't a team effort; this was an individual acting out of character.

-"Beyond 'Wow!,'" a Browns source texted ESPN's Josina Anderson.
+"Beyond Wow!" a Browns source texted ESPN's Josina Anderson.
 "I'm completely embarrassed about the situation.
 I have never been apart of anything like that.
 Unbelievable.
 For us to play as well as we did and for that to happen...disheartened."

 The action even drew ire from others around the league.
-San Francisco 49ers fullback Kyle Juszczyk was quite direct in how he felt about what happened:
+San Francisco 49ers fullback Kyle Juszczyk was direct in how he felt about what happened:

 Other punitive measures will be handed down.
 Rudolph might not be clear of punishment.
 The officials also ejected Browns defensive tackle Larry Ogunjobi and Steelers center Maurkice Pouncey, who will almost certainly receive a suspension after throwing multiple punches and kicks.

 "At that point, it's bigger than football," Pouncey said, per ESPN's Brooke Pryor.
 "It's protection. ...
 He could have killed him.
-What if he'd hit in him the temple?"
+What if he'd hit him in the temple?"

 The Steelers center is 100 percent correct.
 None of this was necessary.
 Even so, all of the players involved in the fight will be under review by the NFL for possible suspensions, according to NFL Network's Ian Rapoport.